 Metabolism Explained Simply

 Metabolism is a term everyone uses without always understanding it.
-"I have a slow metabolism" is one of the most common excuses for weight gain, but the reality is often more nuanced.
-This guide demystifies metabolism and gives you the real tools to optimize it.
+'I have a slow metabolism' is one of the most common excuses for weight gain, but the reality is often more nuanced.
+This guide demystifies metabolism and gives you the real ways to optimize it.

 Steps